Scony/pytest-timeouts/README.md

 ## About

 This plugin has been designed for specific use cases which are out of the scope of famous `pytest-timeout` plugin.
-Plugin use signal SIGALRM to break test.
+It uses a `SIGALRM` signal to schedule a timer which breaks the test case.

 ## Features